 On the other end of the spectrum, high frequencies need a rapid movement of air.
 This is hard for a larger speaker to produce.

 Since the tweeter is much smaller, it is better equipped to handle the high frequencies.

 This leads us to frequency crossovers.

-What the crossover is referring to is the overlap of frequencies covered by each of the woofer, mid-range and tweeter.
+The crossover refers to the overlap of frequencies covered by each of the woofer, mid-range, and tweeter.

-This is why coaxial speakers are an ideal option for those looking for a simple solution to their car audio.
+This is why coaxial speakers are ideal for those looking for a simple solution to their car audio.

 It combines the multiple frequency requirements of a complete sound system into a single configuration.